 Covid vaccination campaigns are under way in the UK and across the world.

-A range of different vaccines is being used to reduce people's chances of getting sick, needing hospital treatment or dying.
+A range of vaccines are being used to reduce people's chances of getting sick, needing hospital treatment or dying.

 Why do we need a vaccine?

-It is more than a year since the virus first emerged, yet the vast majority of people are still vulnerable.
+It is more than a year since the virus first emerged, yet many people are still vulnerable.

-The restrictions on our lives are the only thing holding the virus in check as they reduce opportunities for the virus to spread.
+The restrictions on our lives help keep the virus in check as they reduce opportunities for the virus to spread.

 Vaccines teach our bodies to fight the infection and are "the" exit strategy from the pandemic.